Get,

 Therefore, you must always seek the advice of your Ayurvedic physician about the possible interaction of bananas with other drugs and follow the prescription thoroughly, as they will know your health condition and other medications you are taking.12

-Frequently Asked Questions:
+Frequently Asked Questions (FAQs)

-1) What are the benefits of eating bananas (Kela) for our vision?
+What are the benefits of eating bananas (Kela) for our vision?

 Bananas are rich in antioxidants, lutein, Vitamin A and carotenoids which may help improve vision.
 However, more studies are needed to support these claims.
 Therefore, it is advised to consult a doctor for proper treatment of any vision-related issue.9

-2) Is banana a berry?
+Is banana a berry?

 Yes, plant-based studies suggest bananas are berries.
 Like other berries, bananas have three distinct layers namely the outer skin, a mushy middle layer and an inner-most layer with seeds.1

-3) Can bananas help in managing anaemia?
+Can bananas help in managing anemia?

 Yes, bananas are rich in iron and folate and may help manage anemia.
 However, more studies are needed to support these claims.
 Therefore, it is advised to consult a doctor for the proper treatment of anemia.9

-5) What are the side effects of excess banana consumption?
+What are the side effects of excess banana consumption?

-Priyanga et al. conducted a study in 2022 which showed that consuming bananas can sometimes result in a banana allergy due to the presence of banana proteins which trigger an abnormal immune response.
+Priyanga et al. conducted a study in 2022 that showed that consuming bananas can sometimes result in a banana allergy due to the presence of banana proteins which trigger an abnormal immune response.
 Other side effects may include migraine and dental erosion.11

 References: